carlhunterroach/docs/articles/user-profile/index.md

 ## Sources of User Profile Data

 As implied above, User Profile attributes may come from multiple sources.
 A core set of attributes will come from the service that authenticates a user.
 The authentication service might be a social provider such as Facebook or LinkedIn.
 Alternatively, the authentication service might be an enterprise provider, such as Active Directory, ADFS or a SAML-compliant authentication service operated by a business or other organization.
 In such a case, the user is typically acting on behalf of the business or organization and the business is the authoritative source of information for the profile data.
 Additional types of authentication services are custom databases, web services and the database that is included as part of the Auth0 service.
-In general, these authentication services are also called providers, authentication providers or identity providers (often referred to as IDP's).
+In general, these authentication services are also called providers, authentication providers or identity providers (often referred to as IDPs).
 In the context of the Auth0, they are called **Connections** because Auth0 connects to them to authenticate a user.

 ## Normalized User Profile